electron/electron/docs/api/menu-item.md

 * `help` - The submenu is a "Help" menu
 * `services` - The submenu is a "Services" menu

+When specifying `role` on OS X, `label` and `accelerator` are the only options that will affect the MenuItem.
+All other options will be ignored.

 ## Instance Properties

 The following properties (and no others) can be updated on an existing `MenuItem`: